Skip to main content

 Climate Change and Biodiversity

-Meet the people addressing the global biodiversity crisis.
+Meet the people behind stemming the global biodiversity crisis.

-Across the university many people are actively tackling the biodiversity crisis through research on species decline, climate impacts, and conservation methods.
-Efforts include implementing a comprehensive Biodiversity Strategy, restoring local habitats, reintroducing native species, and sustainable campus management, all of which have boosted local biodiversity and earned national recognition for the university’s environmental commitment.
+Across the university, many people are tackling the biodiversity crisis through research on species decline, climate impacts, and conservation methods.
+These efforts span local, national, and international initiatives and include a comprehensive Biodiversity Strategy, habitat restoration, native species reintroduction, and sustainable campus management.
+Collectively, these actions have boosted global conservation knowledge and attracted national recognition for Durham's environmental leadership.

 Meet the experts